sunitparekh/data-anonymization/README.md

 ```

 ### Whitelist
-This approach is essentially to scramble/anonymize all fields except list of fields which are allowed to copy called as whitelist.
+This approach, by default scrambles/anonymizes all fields except a list of fields which are allowed to copied as is.
+Hence the name whitelist.
 By default all data needs to be anonymized.
 So from production database sanitizing the data record by record and insert anonymized data into destination database.
-Source database is kind of readonly.
+Source database need only be readonly.
+All fields would be anonymized using default anonymization strategies based on the datatype, unless an anonymization strategy is specified.
+For instance special strategies could be used for emails, passwords, usernames etc.
-Have default anonymization rules based on data types.
-Have special rules for fields like username, password, email, name, geo location etc. And have list of whitelist fields means its okay to copy the data and doesn't need anonymization.
+A list of whitelisted fields which implies that it's okay to copy the data as is and anonymization isn't required.
-This way any new field will be default get anonymized and if we need them as is, add it to the whitelist explicitly.
+This way any new field will be anonymized by default and if we need them as is, add it to the whitelist explicitly.
+This prevents any human error and protects sensitive information.

 ```ruby
 database 'DatabaseName' do